Anti-Inflammatory Diet Plan →

 Home › Recipes › By Type › Main Dishes

-by Lindsay Cotter · 03/15/2022
+by Lindsay Cotter Published: Mar 15, 2022

 Jump to Recipe

-Family Traditions & Feast Favorites
+Family Traditions & Holiday Favorites

 That being said, his dad (my father-in-law) is a heck of a cook, especially when it comes to marinades and broiled meats and would make broiled lamb chops every Christmas and Easter.
 So, without fail, whenever the holidays come around, my husband requests I do the same.
-I do my best, but nailing the perfect flavor has always been a bit of a challenge – until now!

 a white serving platter with broiled lamb chops with mint chimichurri sauce and green beans, lime wedges, and a white dipping sauce on the side with two hands holding a fork and a knife ready to cut into a lamb chop